GrHalbgott/Fossgis21-22_GroupProjectTRNK/Examples, help and additional info/specifics.md

 | 0.4 - 0.6 | 3 | medium level of vegetation (crops) |
 | 0.6 - 1 | 4 | high level of vegetation (forest) |

 Note: we include values from -1.1, because there are some error values slightly smaller than -1 which we want to include in class 1.
-Furthermore we want to leave the NoDate value of -9999 as it is and not include it, because the coloring works with this value as well (take a look at the coloring chapter).
+Furthermore we want to leave the NoData value of -9999 as it is and not include it, because the coloring works with this value as well (take a look at the coloring chapter).

 </details>